-Let’s crochet a floating shamrock applique without having to sew it on to the item you are working with.
-The floating shamrock will be crocheted around the posts of the previous round (I prefer to crochet around the posts of DC stitches for this technique) You can consider this floating shamrock an “applique as you go” type of stitch .
-Watching the appliques come to life is so much fun.
-The first venture I had creating floating appliques started with trying to make a dragon fly, and it looked so much like a butterfly that I decided a butterfly was good enough.
-After that it was easy to think of other motifs and I created a floating heart applique, and next was a super cute floating shamrock.
-Come on and let me show you how super easy it is to add a floating shamrock to any item that you crochet.
+Let’s crochet a 3-D floating shamrock without having to sew it on like an applique.
+The floating shamrock will be crocheted around the posts of the previous round.
+This is an “applique as you go” type of stitch .
+Watching the shamrocks come to life is so much fun.
+The first venture I had creating floating stitches was when I tried to make a dragon fly, but it looked like a butterfly.
+I decided a butterfly was good enough.
+After that it was easy to think of other motifs.
+Next was a floating heart applique, and then the floating shamrock was created.
+Come on and let me show you how easy it is to add a floating shamrock to any item that you crochet.
 The tutorial is below, and I hope you enjoy!

 Floating Shamrock Tutorial

 I used an H/8/5mm hook, and Red Heart Super Saver yarns, as they are stiff.

 The floating Shamrock stitch is easy and fun and can be added to almost any garment you are crocheting.
 Your floating shamrock will be made by crocheting around the two posts from the previous round or row.